DORSET WEDDING GUIDE

 Understanding Wedding Photography Style

-Rather than trying to “choose the right style”, it can be more helpful to understand how different approaches work in practice, and what that means for your experience on the day.
+Wedding photography style is often described using labels.
+As a Dorset wedding photographer, I find most couples aren’t really thinking about categories.
+They’re thinking about how they want their day to feel, and how involved they want their photographer to be.
+Rather than trying to choose the right style, it can be more helpful to understand how different approaches work in practice, and what that means for your experience on the day.

 Documentary wedding photography focuses on observing rather than directing.
 The aim is to capture real moments as they happen, without staging or recreating them for the camera.